 HEALTH AND SAFETY

-30.01 The Health and Safety Committee shall be composed of representatives of the Employer and representatives of the Employees.
+30.01 The Health and Safety Committee shall be composed of equal representatives of the Employer and representatives of the Employees.
 This committee shall schedule meetings in accordance with its terms of reference.
 Should there be an issue requiring immediate attention of the Committee, the Chairperson or Vice-Chairperson shall call a special meeting of this committee.
-An Employee shall be paid her basic rate of pay for attendance at these committee meetings.
+An Employee shall be paid their basic rate of pay for attendance at these committee meetings.

+When possible, each department shall have a representative attend a meeting at least once every three (3) months.
+If during the employees scheduled shift the Employer shall arrange coverage for the duration of the meeting.

 30.02 The Health and Safety Committee shall consider such matters as occupational health and safety and may make recommendations to the Employer in that regard.
 The Committee will function in accordance with the regulations published pursuant to the Occupational Health and Safety Act or such other procedural rules as may be mutually agreed.